Chief285/alx-zero_day/README.md

-My first readme
-I had an updated file in my readme
+This file is mandatory in projects